sderose/zsh_argparse/docs/zerg_types.md

 * `idents` -- one or more `ident` items, separated by whitespace.

-* `argname` -- a typical command-line argument (option) name, either a hyphen plus one letter, or two hyphens, a letter, and perhaps continuing with more letters, digits, and/or underscores.
-Both in Python argparse and in zerg, such names are converted for use as destination variable names by dropping the leading hyphen(s) and changing internal hyphens to underscores (in zerg, that result is prefixed by the name of the parser that created them and "__" to make the name of the associative array created to store the argument definition (which, in turn, may be pointed to from multiple alias names in one or more parsers).
-See also `zerg_new` options `ignore-case`, `ignore-hyphens`, `allow-abbrev`; and functions `zerg_add` and `zerg_use`.

-* `cmdname` -- the name of a currently-available command.
-This includes executables along PATH, aliases, builtins, and shell functions.

 * `uident` -- a Unicode identifier token.
 The intent is to resemble identifiers as in a programming language that support Unicode names, but the rules are fairly loose.
-TODO

 * `uidents` -- one or more `utoken` items, separated by whitespace.

-TODO
+* `argname` -- a typical command-line argument (option) name, either a hyphen plus one letter; or two hyphens, a letter, and perhaps continuing with more letters, digits, and/or underscores.
+This does not currently acknowledge bundled single-character options (TODO).

+Both in Python argparse and in zerg, such names are converted for use as destination variable names by dropping the leading hyphen(s) and changing internal hyphens to underscores. `zerg_opt_to_var` does this.
+In zerg, actual argument definitions are stored in assocs named by the parser that created them, 2 underscores, and the argument's reference name as transformed via `zerg_opt_to_var`.
+See `zerg_new` and `zerg_add` for more details.

+* `cmdname` -- the name of a currently-available command.
+This includes executables along PATH, aliases, builtins, and shell functions.

+* `varname` -- the name of a currently-available shell variable.
+If a second argument is given it should be the name of a zsh variable type, and the variable will be tested for whether it's of that type (namely undef, scalar, integer, float, array, or assoc -- see sv_type).

+* `zergtypename` -- the name of a zerg-defined datatype.

 * `regex` -- an actual regex expression.
 Not to be confused with a string *that matches* a particular expression.